Marilyth/tibia-market-tracker-bot/README.md

 # tibia-market-tracker-bot
-A discord bot for the tibia market tracker API
+A discord bot for interacting with the tibia market tracker API

 # Set-up
+Depending on your OS, you might need to swap out `python` with `python3`, and `pip` with `pip3` for python3 support.
-1. Optionally, create a virtual environment using `python -m venv venv`
+1. (Optionally) Create a virtual environment using `python -m venv venv` and use it's `pip` and `python` for the following steps
-2. Install all required packages using `python -m pip install -r requirements.txt`
+2. Install all required packages using `pip install -r requirements.txt`
-  - Or use `pip` directly if available
-3. Copy & paste the `example_config.json` inside the `config/` folder and rename it to `config.json`
-4. Fill out the `config.json` with your tokens
-5. Start the bot by running `python src/main.py`
+3. Start the bot by running `python src/main.py`
+   - Enter the tokens it asks for

 # Testing
 - Code conventions can be tested using `pylint $(git ls-files "*.py")`